mixgreen/copycat/README.md

 Duke [ARTIQ](https://github.com/m-labs/artiq) Extensions (DAX).

+DAX is a library that extends the capabilities of ARTIQ while maintaining a vanilla ARTIQ experience.
+More information about ARTIQ can be found in the [ARTIQ manual](https://m-labs.hk/artiq/manual/).

 ## Usage

-DAX extends the capabilities of ARTIQ while maintaining a vanilla ARTIQ experience.
-More information about ARTIQ can be found in the [ARTIQ manual](https://m-labs.hk/artiq/manual/).

-Users can import DAX and the ARTIQ experiment environment using the following import statement:
+Users can import DAX and the ARTIQ experiment environment at once using the following import statement:

 ```python
 from dax.experiment import *